abrahambahez/sabhz/content/notas/recomendaciones para tomar notas inteligentes.md

 tags: []
 ---

-Una de las ideas centrales del [[librero/How to Take Smart Notes]] es que lo más importante es ir más allá de los textos que leemos, hacia nuestras propias ideas:
+Una de las ideas centrales del [[librero/How to Take Smart Notes.
+One simple technique to boost writing, learning and thinking]] es que lo más importante es ir más allá de los textos que leemos, hacia nuestras propias ideas:

 > A common way to embed an idea into the context of the slip-box is by writing out the reasons of its importance for your own lines of thought.
 (Posición 1772)